fernanfrans/sana_all-gorithm/README.md

 - **RainNet-Based Nowcasting Model:** Leveraging radar reflectivity data to predict rainfall intensity in the near term.
 - **AI-Powered Chatbot:** An OpenAI LLM chatbot interprets model outputs and delivers actionable recommendations to users.
-- **Interactive Web App:** A Streamlit application visualizes predictions with intuitive charts and alerts, making the system user-friendly and accessible.
+- **Interactive Web App:** A Streamlit application visualizes predictions with intuitive heatmaps and alerts, making the system user-friendly and accessible.

 The web app automatically updates rainfall predictions every 10 minutes using the RainNet nowcasting model, while the AI-powered chatbot provides actionable insights based on the latest data.